Lane Thomas Preview, Player Props: Nationals vs. Phillies

 Lane Thomas At The Plate

-- Thomas leads Washington with 138 hits and a team-best slugging percentage of .477.
+- Thomas leads Washington with 140 hits and an OBP of .334, plus a team-best slugging percentage of .480.

-- Among qualifying hitters in MLB play, his batting average ranks 19th, his on-base percentage ranks 66th, and he is 34th in the league in slugging.
+- Among qualified batters in MLB play, his batting average ranks 15th, his on-base percentage ranks 62nd, and he is 32nd in the league in slugging.

-- Thomas has had at least one RBI in 38.5% of his games this year (47 of 122), with two or more RBI 17 times (13.9%).
-He has also been responsible for three or more of his team's runs in five contests.
+- In 47 games this year (38.2%), Thomas has picked up an RBI, and in 17 of those games (13.8%) he had two or more.
+He has also driven in three or more of his team's runs in five contests.

-- He has scored in 54.9% of his games this year, with two or more runs scored in 10.7%.
+- In 68 of 123 games this season, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.